cubiq/ComfyUI_IPAdapter_plus/README.md

 Not to mention the documentation and videos tutorials.
 Check my **ComfyUI Advanced Understanding** videos on YouTube for example, [part 1](https://www.youtube.com/watch?v=_C7kR2TFIX0) and [part 2](https://www.youtube.com/watch?v=ijqXnW_9gzc)

-The only way to keep the code open and free is by sponsoring the code development.
+The only way to keep the code open and free is by sponsoring its development.
 The more sponsorships the more time I can dedicate to my open source projects.

 Please consider a [Github Sponsorship](https://github.com/sponsors/cubiq) or [PayPal donation](https://paypal.me/matt3o) (Matteo "matt3o" Spinelli).
 For sponsorships of $50+, let me know if you'd like to be mentioned in this readme file, you can find me on [Discord](https://latent.vision/discord) or _matt3o:snail:gmail.com_.